freeCodeCamp/freeCodeCamp/curriculum/challenges/english/13-relational-databases/build-a-number-guessing-game-project/build-a-number-guessing-game.md

 # --instructions--

 **Important:** After you pass all the project tests, save a dump of your database into a `number_guess.sql` file, as well as your `number_guess.sh` file, so you can complete step 2.
-There will be instructions how to do that within the virtual machine.
+There will be instructions on how to do that within the virtual machine.

 # --notes--